jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/transistors-gates.rst

 * A single horizontal line is common within computer architecture and is the symbol found in Digital

-    * However, there are other common symbols for ground depending on the context of how it is used
+    * There are other common symbols for ground depending on the context of how it is used

 .. figure:: common_ground_symbols.png